sphinx-doc/sphinx/doc/tutorial/index.rst

 Creating the documentation layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then, from the command line,
+Then from the command line,
 run the following command:

 .. code-block:: bash

    (.venv) $ sphinx-quickstart docs

-This will present you a series of questions
+This will present to you a series of questions
 required to create the basic directory and configuration layout for your project
-inside the `docs/` folder.
+inside the ``docs`` folder.
 To proceed, introduce these answers:

 - ``> Separate source and build directories (y/n) [n]``: Write "``y``" (without quotes)